tembo-io/website/docusaurus/blog/2023-12-06-mq-benchmarks/index.md

 _“Could we build a message queue that can scale to Twitter...on Postgres?”_

 At Tembo, we want to do _everything_ on Postgres.
 And to us, the message queue workload is an OLTP workload in disguise.
-Let’s be honest—nobody gets all _that_ excited about a message queue...which got us wondering: “What _could_ you do to make it interesting?”
+And while we're excited about our recent release of PGMQ v1.0, we're not getting ahead of ourselves.
+We know the truth—nobody gets all _that_ excited about a message queue...which got us wondering: “What _could_ you do to make it interesting?”
 The overwhelming answer?

 Make it fast.
 Like...Twitter-scale.
 (Sorry, X.)